kandoan/leetcode-habit/README.md

 <i>When today challenge is yet to be completed, it will show a timer and the streak count</i>
 </p>

+# Installation

+Download the extension file at https://github.com/kandoan/leetcode-habit/releases/

+Choose the file appropriate to the browser you are using, and then install it accordingly.

 # How it's developed

 It's a somewhat barebone setup to develop a Manifest V3 cross-browser extension with: